Minority Cancer Awareness: It’s Time for Clinical Trials

 And by the way, I believe that trial saved my life.

-About the Author: Averl Anderson is a minister with Greater Emmanuel Temple in Buffalo and a chaplain at Erie County Medical Center and at Roswell Park Cancer Institute.
+About the Author: Averl Anderson is a minister with Greater Emmanuel Temple in Buffalo and a chaplain at Erie County Medical Center and at Roswell Park Comprehensive Cancer Center.
 She spent five years working in community outreach with the Buffalo/Niagara Witness Project, a cancer-prevention program based at Roswell Park that primarily serves African-American women.
 Ms. Anderson is a national spokesperson for the I'm In campaign, founded by the Pharmaceutical Research and Manufacturers of America (PhRMA) and the National Minority Quality Forum (NMQF) to improve health by increasing clinical trial participation among traditionally underrepresented populations through advocacy, education, and technology.
 She spoke about her personal experience as a cancer survivor and clinical trial participation at the March 12, 2014 press conference in Washington, DC when the "I’m In" campaign was announced.